-Natural language understanding is a subset of natural language processing that uses programming to understand human speech.
+Natural language understanding is a subset of NL processing that uses programming to understand human speech.
 It allows computers to understand human speech without the formal syntax of computer languages.
 Natural language understanding also allows computers to communicate back to humans in their own language.

 Natural language understanding uses algorithms to analyze human speech and format it as a structured data model based on sentiment, named entities, and numeric entities.
 Voice-enabled assistants and chatbots both use natural language processing.